 MT4 Forex Account

 For brokers that offer multiple trading platforms, traders have the option of choosing the trading platform they want when they create an account.
-An MT4 Forex Account has the MT4 trading platform.
+MT4 Forex brokers have the MT4 trading platform.
 The MT4 trading platform is the most popular trading platform in the world because it is less complex than others, like the MT5 platform.